Contact Us Today!

 Cosmetic Veneers Vs Dental Implants

 Deciding about the pros and cons of cosmetic veneers versus dental implants will help you determine the best procedure for your needs.
 Once you make the decision to talk to your dentist about ways to rehab your smile, you will likely have to choose between two restorative dental procedures: porcelain veneers or dental implants.
 Depending on your situation or level of tooth decay you have as well as each procedure’s potential impact on your oral health issues are the key factors to consider and discuss with your Little Rock dentist.
-There is a significant difference in the cost of veneers vs implants that you will have to facto
+There is a significant difference in the cost of veneers vs implants that you will have to factor into your decision, too.

 Posted in Uncategorized by Gary Lovelace